212: Godzilla vs. Megalon

 According to some sources, Oscar Wilde’s last words were “Either those curtains go or I do.”
 Other versions give conflicting accounts of his last words: “Either that wallpaper goes or I do,” or “I suppose I shall have to die beyond my means.”
 Similarly, the wording varies somewhat between sources, but Wilde was reported to have said, “I find it harder and harder every day to live up to my blue china.”

-Sounds like the Allman Brothers are doing the background music. –I think that’s Duane Allman on the motorcycle.
-Or maybe it’s Berry Oakley.
+Sounds like the Allman Brothers are doing the background music. –Yeah, in fact that’s Duane Allman on the motorcycle there.
+[Laughs.]
+A little ... sorry.
+Maybe it’s Berry Oakley.

 The Allman Brothers Band, consisting of Duane and Gregg Allman, Dickey Betts, Berry Oakley, Butch Trucks, and Jaimoe, released several blues-rock albums in the early 1970s; the third, titled Live at the Fillmore East, went gold only a few days before Duane Allman died in a motorcycle accident.
 A year later, a motorcycle accident also killed Oakley.